MicrosoftDocs/intellicode/docs/custom-model-faq.md

 author: markw-t
 ms.author: mwthomas
 ---
-# IntelliCode models based on your code FAQ
+# IntelliCode models based on your code

-IntelliCode’s recommendations have previously been based solely on patterns learned from thousands of open-source GitHub repos.
-But what if you’re using code that isn’t in that set of repos?
-Perhaps you use numerous internal utility and base class libraries, or domain-specific libraries that aren’t commonly used in open-source code, and you'd like to see IntelliCode recommendations for them too.
+Use a custom IntelliCode model to get AI-assisted IntelliSense recommendations based on *your* C# codebase.
+Custom models are useful if you use code such as internal utility and base class libraries or domain-specific libraries that aren’t commonly used in open-source code.
+This is because IntelliCode’s *base model* recommendations are based solely on patterns learned from open-source GitHub repos.
+If you’re using code that isn’t in that set of repos, those recommendations aren't as useful to you.
 For C# users, IntelliCode can learn patterns from your code to make recommendations for things that aren’t in the open-source domain.

-## Q. What is a model and what should I expect from it?

-A model is an encapsulation of a set of rules that allow prediction of some useful information (for example, recommendations in the IntelliSense list) based on well-understood inputs.
+An IntelliCode model is an encapsulation of a set of rules that allow prediction of some useful information (for example, recommendations in the IntelliSense list) based on well-understood inputs.
+IntelliCode creates *custom* models using the same learning process as for the IntelliCode base models, except they are trained on your own code.

-IntelliCode’s AI-assisted IntelliSense has always worked on the so-called *base model*.
-The base model was derived by training on thousands of highly rated, open-source projects on GitHub.
-Our new service enables the creation of *custom* models, which use the same learning process but are trained on your own code.
-Using a custom model enables IntelliCode to make recommendations for things found only in your codebase.
 The more code you provide to illustrate your patterns of usage, the more capable the custom model will be of offering good recommendations.

-## Q. <a name="how-to-train-custom"/> How do I train a model?
+> [!NOTE]
+> Custom model training is currently available only for C# code.

+## Train a model

+To get useful predictions, a codebase should represent the common usage patterns for the APIs, objects, and methods that you use.
+The larger the variety of common usages that a codebase illustrates, the more useful the resulting model is in predicting those usages.

 To train a model, follow these steps:

-1. Open a project or solution in Visual Studio.
+1. Open the project or solution in Visual Studio.

 1. Open the IntelliCode page by choosing **View** > **Other Windows** > **IntelliCode**.